LilithPandragon/MasterStudies-KubernetesPractice/consumer/readme.md

 ---

 #### **Simplified Workflow**
-Run the `build.sh` script to build and push the Docker image Start the container using the `docker run` command Access the web dashboard to view and manage messages
+Run the `build.sh` or `build.ps1`script to build and push the Docker image Start the container using the `docker run` command Access the web dashboard to view and manage messages